A Comparison of Categories of Nori Motivic Sheaves: Voevodsky motives and sheaves of geometric origin

-\begin{nota} Let $X$ be a $k$-variety. \begin{itemize} \item We let $X^{\sigma}$ denote the complex-analytic space attached to $X$ via $\sigma$: it is the complex-analytic space underlying the $\C$-variety $X \times_{k,\sigma} \C$. \item We let $D(X)$ denote the derived category of sheaves of $\Q$-vector spaces over the complex-analytic space $X^{\sigma}$; we write it as $D_{\sigma}(X)$ if we want to stress its dependence on the chosen embedding $\sigma$ (and, implicitly, on the base field $k$). \end{itemize} \end{nota} In~\cite{AyoBettiReal}, Ayoub constructs a system of triangulated adjunctions
+\item We let $D(X)$ denote the derived category of sheaves of $\Q$-vector spaces over the complex-analytic space $X^{\sigma}$; we write it as $D_{\sigma}(X)$ if we want to stress its dependence on the chosen embedding $\sigma$ (and, implicitly, on the base field $k$). \end{itemize} \end{nota}